Bensterriblescripts/Lib-Handlers/README.md

 ```

 ---
-Error Handling The main purpose of this library is to smooth out error handling.
+Error Handling - This here ismain purpose of the library.
+Golangs error handling sucks, you cannot tell me otherwise.
+Better than some others I suppose.

 See logging/errors.go for the functions.
 Call the error handlers for functions that only return error
 ```go